wwwidmer/query.php/README.txt

 TAG_FINDER.js

-Takes input(tags) from front end html page and transmit to sever.
+Takes input(tags) from the front end html page and transmits to a server.

 TAG_FINDER.php